microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Remove-EntraApplicationVerifiedPublisher.md

 ```

 ## Description
-removes the verified publisher from an application.
+Removes the verified publisher from an application.

 ## Examples